 My wife and I moved to the Eastern Shore of Maryland in 1998, looking for a place on the water where I could sail and she could garden, and where there wasn’t a beltway to ruin our outlooks daily.
-Our timing was lucky–we found our new, old home in Chestertown MD., and pretty much made a snap judgement to preserve and rehab an 1889 house.
+Our timing was lucky and we found our new old home in Chestertown MD., and pretty much made a snap judgement to preserve and rehab an 1889 house.
 We had previously sailed up the fantastically beautiful Chester River a few times and knew the town superficially, so that helped.

 I was soon involved with the town’s marina, as they say “messing around with boats”.
 The marina was in a downhill slide (literally and figuratively) and the prospects for its future were limited by the onset of the “great recession”.
 I was invited to join a committee to put together a plan to buy, revitalize, and preserve it.
-The rationale was that the Chester River was the economic and historic basis for the town’s existence; and if the waterfront was developed to its “highest and best use”, public access to the river would most likely be eliminated.
+The rationale was that the Chester River was the economic and historic basis for the town’s existence; if it were to be developed to its “highest and best use” most likely such would eliminate public access to the river.

 So the committee set out to preserve access to the river, as well as the underpinnings of the town’s history.
-The Town’s leadership accepted the idea, and had they not, the public funds from the State and the Federal governments would never have been available, and the marina would likely have been subject to demolition by neglect or turned into waterfront condominiums.
-The now-revitalized marina required a lot of work from the town, but it is done, and it looks great.
+The Town’s leadership accepted the idea.
+Had they not, the public funds that were ultimately made available from the State and the Federal governments would never have been available, and the marina would likely have been subject to demolition by neglect or turned into waterfront condominiums.
+It took a lot of work by the town, but it is done and it looks great.

-In the meantime, my next-door neighbor began editing a start-up, monthly, small format magazine and asked if I would write some stories about the river.
+In the meantime my next-door neighbor began editing a start-up, monthly, small format magazine and asked if I would write some stories about the river.
+Why not?
 I got paid by the word–but she was tough editor so I wasn’t getting rich.
-Although, the research done to provide the grist for that mill, provided me a greater appreciation for the wider history and economics of the town and region–to the point that preservation and smart exploitation of the local assets became a subliminal theme of my writing.
+The research done to provide the grist for that mill provided me a greater appreciation for the wider history and economics of the town and region–to the point that preservation and smart exploitation of the local assets became a subliminal theme.
 My editor neighbor was also on the Board of the Eastern Shore Land Conservancy (ESLC) and asked me to join up, which I did.

 — Matt Tobriner